List of MN Principals Who Pledge to ‘Decenter Whiteness’ [UPDATED]

 UPDATE: The list of 162 principals who have joined forces to “decenter whiteness” in school structures has been found.
-See it below.
+Here is the list.

 For now, information on the Good Trouble Coalition can be found here, but according to the site, it will not stay up for long.
 Part of the group’s statement includes:

 We declare that we are not leaving white children behind by lifting Black, Brown and Indigenous children up.
 But that we, not only have the collective capacity to hold all of our children up and into the light, but our White children have been done a great disservice by sustaining white-centered schools in America over all these years.
 And it is to their equal benefit to thrive in schools where they are not spoon-fed the poison that they are better because of their skin color, where they have principals and teachers who boldly lead them to both humility and pride, and where they have the beautiful privilege of thriving while their classmates of color thrive as well.